allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/openai.md

 1. Open [AI.LS](https://ai.ls/) official website
 2. Click `Get API Key/Tokens` on the right, enter email and purchase
-3. In pot, set the custom domain to `api.caipacity.com`
+3. In Saladict, set the custom domain to `api.caipacity.com`
 4. Enter the `Api Key` received in your email in settings

    ![AI.LS](./asset/ai.ls.png)